cvc5/cvc5/INSTALL.rst

 This can be used to speed up certain classes of problems for the arithmetic implementation in cvc5.
 (This is not recommended for most users.)

-glpk-cut-log can be installed using the ``contrib/get-glpk-cut-log`` script.
-Note that the only installation option is manual installation via this script. cvc5 is no longer compatible with the main GLPK library.
+cvc5 is no longer compatible with the main GLPK library.
+To use the patched version of it, we recommend downloading it using the ``--auto-download`` configuration flag, which applies the patch automatically.
 Configure cvc5 with ``configure.sh --glpk`` to build with this dependency.

 Note that GLPK and glpk-cut-log are covered by the `GNU General Public License, version 3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 If you choose to use